Casa Grande, Arizona: Economy

 The economy of Casa Grande was historically based on rural, agricultural industries, such as cotton and dairy farms.
 Over time, the city has become home to many Phoenix or Tucson urbanites who own homes in Casa Grande.
 Most residents either commute north to work in the Phoenix metropolitan area, or to the south, to work in Tucson.
 This trend has contributed to growth in the service industry of Casa Grande.
 Many new businesses such as restaurants, gas stations, and retail outlets are opening throughout the city in order to keep up with demand from the growing population.

 A retail shopping mall operates in southern Casa Grande.
 Phase one of The Promenade at Casa Grande opened on November 16, 2007.
 Built by Westcor and the Pederson Group, it is similar to Desert Ridge Marketplace (an outdoor shopping center in northeast Phoenix).
 The Promenade at Casa Grande is an outdoor mall, built on a 100 acre patch of desert, and contains nearly a million square feet.
 An additional $11 million was spent by the city to fund the reconstruction of the Florence Blvd./I-10 freeway overpass.

 Ehrmann Commonwealth Dairy operates a major dairy processing facility in the town that opened in 2013 and employs about 110 people.

 Top Employers

-According to Casa Grande's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2024 Annual Comprehensive Financial Report, the largest employers in the city are:

 Electric Cars

-On November 29, 2016, officials from the state and the Lucid Motors car company announced a $700 million manufacturing plant will be constructed in Casa Grande that will employ up to 2,000 workers by 2022.

-The LUCID Electric Car plant opened up for operation in November 2020.
+On November 29, 2016, officials from the state and the Lucid Motors car company announced a $700 million manufacturing plant would be constructed in Casa Grande that would employ up to 2,000 workers by 2022.
+The Lucid car manufacturing plant opened in November 2020.